ib-ruby/ib-ruby/README.md

 TWS are called 'Outgoing', messages your code receives from TWS - 'Incoming'.

 First, you need to subscribe to incoming message types you're interested in using `Connection#subscribe`.
-The code block (or proc) given to `#subscribe` will be executed when an incoming message of the this type is received from TWS, with the received message as its argument.
+This can be done anywhere.
+Permanent subscriptions can be entered before the connection itself is established.
+This is realized through the block when instantiating the Object.
+The code block (or proc) given to `#subscribe` will be executed when an incoming message of the this type is received from the TWS, with the received message as its argument.

 Then, you request specific data from TWS using `Connection#send_message` or place